Submit a Talk to PyCon ZA 2019

 - We'll start accepting talks at the end of August (tutorials will be settled earlier).
 If it's important for you to know before then, let us know and we'll work something out.

 If you're new to speaking and would like assistance preparing your talk, email firstname.lastname@example.org with a rough draft of your talk proposal and we'll find a suitably experienced speaker to act as a mentor.

 PyCon ZA is a small conference and as a result, we have a limited budget.
 We do try to make some funding available, but it is limited, and we cannot guarantee that we will be able to fund any specific proposal.
-(More information on financial aid and how to apply for it.)
+See the Financial Aid page for details on how to apply for funding.

 If I'm a speaker, do I need to purchase a ticket?